GoogleCloudPlatform/education-data-platform/4-looker-dashboards/docs/students-dashboards.md

-# EDP - Students and Courses Dashboard
+# Students and Courses Dashboards

-This view illustrates how you can leverage data ingested in the Education Data Platform to understand your student's enrollment and performance metrics.
+This view illustrates how you can leverage data ingested in the Education Data Platform to understand your student's performance and enrollment metrics.
 You can use this dashboard as-is, or use it as a starting point for more complex visualizations.

 The dashboard is comprised of the following reports: